CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 For example, the formula `i ∨ ~ i` (which can be read "`i` or not `i`") should correspond to the subset $\{ x ∈ [0, 1] ∣ \max(x, 1-x) = 1 \}$,
 which a bit of thinking shows is the set of endpoints $\{0, 1\} ⊆ [0 , 1]$
 of the unit interval.
-Likewise for us, we will think of the formula `i ∨ ~ i` as defining the part of the interval consisting only of the endpoints `i0` and `i1`.
+We will therefore think of the formula `i ∨ ~ i` as defining the part of the interval consisting only of the endpoints `i0` and `i1`.